wso2/docs-is/en/identity-server/next/docs/guides/multitenancy/manage-tenants.md

     This change is to ensure consistency across our documentation and to better reflect the hierarchical structure of our organization system.

 By default, {{ product_name }} is configured with a single root organization named `carbon.super`.
 If you have the required permissions, you can configure more root organizations and maintain multiple isolated user bases on a single server/cluster at the same time.

 !!!
 Info
     Learn more about [multi-tenancy]({{base_path}}/guides/multitenancy/).

 ## Add new root organizations

-Follow the steps given below to add a new root organization from the Console.
+Follow the steps given below to add a new root organization from the {{ product_name }} Console.

 !!!
 Note
-    You can access the Console using the following URL: `https://<IS_HOST>:<PORT>/console`.
+    You can access the {{ product_name }} Console using the following URL: `https://<IS_HOST>:<PORT>/console`.

-1. Sign in to the super tenant on the Console.
+1. Sign in to the super tenant on the {{ product_name }} Console.

     !!! info
-        To add and manage tenants using the Console, you need to be signed in as a super user.
+        To add and manage tenants using the {{ product_name }} Console, you need to be signed in as a super admin user.

 2. Open the **Root Organizations** dropdown from the left top corner and click **Manage Root Organizations**.